 The preocular tear film acts as an interface between the cornea and the outside environment.
 There are several important functions of the tear film.
 First, the tear film provides a smooth, high-quality refractive surface over the cornea providing the individual with sharp, clear vision.
 Second, our tears serve as a vehicle for oxygenation and nourishment of the corneal surface.
 Finally, the tear film contains several "natural antibiotics" that protects the ocular surface against infection.

 The preocular tear film is comprised of three distinct layers (See figure 1), each essential to maintaining the health of the eye.
 Abnormalities of any of these layers can cause a tear dysfunction problem.
-The innermost layer is made of mucous and is responsible for the "wetablilty" of the tears.
+The innermost layer is made of mucous and is responsible for the "wettability" of the tears.
 Abnormalities of this layer usually result from prior chemical injuries or rare scarring conditions, such as ocular pemphigoid.
 The middle layer is composed of aqueous or water produced by the lacrimal gland.
 Deficiencies of this water layer are the most common cause of a dry eye.
-This form of dry eye results from idiopathic aqueous phase deficiencies (KCS), either alone or with associated systemic immune-mediated disease.
-Finally, the outer lipid layer, produced by the meibomian glands, also enhances the stability and coverage of the middle aqueous layer by retarding tear film evaporation.
+This form of dry eye results from idiopathic aqueous phase deficiencies (keratoconjunctivitis sicca or KCS), either alone or with associated systemic immune-mediated disease.
+Finally, the outer lipid layer, produced by the Meibomian glands, also enhances the stability and coverage of the middle aqueous layer by inhibiting tear film evaporation.
 A deficiency in any one of these layers can result in a dry eye.
 Although dry eye syndrome commonly results from an insufficient aqueous layer, it may also result from an abnormal and destabilizing lipid or mucinous layer or from problems in eyelid function and blinking.
 Finally, the composition of the tears themselves can become unbalanced and lead to inflammation and dry eye symptoms.

 Signs and Symptoms